Frequently Asked Questions

 What happens to the credits I earn while a student in EdCAP?

-Any credits you earn become a part of your permanent college transcript at Edmonds CC as well as your permanent high school transcript with the Edmonds School District.
+Any credits you earn become a part of your permanent college transcript at Edmonds Community College as well as your permanent high school transcript with the Edmonds School District.

 Can I earn college credits in EdCAP?